-In Gurugram, the number of namaz sites has shrunk from over 100 to 20 in three years
+In Gurugram, the number of namaz sites has shrunk to 20 from over 100 in three years

 But that only pacified Hindutva groups for a short while.
 When rightwing protests started up again, the administration asked Muslims to limit themselves to 34 open spaces for prayer.

-“This was done against our wishes but we did not want the situation to blow up,” said Ahmed.
+“This was done against our wishes but we did not want the situation to blow up,” said Ahmad.
 “We were told that this was a temporary move, since the right-wing groups were angry, so we agreed with them.
 The administration had assured us then that the list of places could increase once the dust settled.”

 Officials in the district administration, speaking off the record, confirmed they had negotiated to reduce the number of prayer sites and promised to increase them once the protests died down.